saltyorg/docs/docs/sandbox/apps/wizarr.md

 ### 2. Setup

-After installation, go to wizarr.yourdomain.tld, enter a name for your server, enter the plex server, plex token and choose the default librarys.
+After installation, go to wizarr.xYOUR_DOMAIN_NAMEx, enter a name for your server, enter the plex server, plex token and choose the default librarys.
 As optional you can setup a request platform.
 Save, and you're ready to make your first invite URL!

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by saltbox/test.py - DO NOT EDIT MANUALLY -->